LinkedFluuuush/RPMapEditor/README.md

-# RPMapEditor
+# RPMapEditor v0.4-beta.0

 This is a lightweight, java based map editor for tabletop RPGs and really anything that needs a simple map.
 This is aimed to be as simple and useful as possible, and useable on standard computers as well as on touchscreens.

+## Download the app

+To go and get started on drawing wonderful maps, please download our [latest release](https://github.com/LinkedFluuuush/RPMapEditor/releases/download/v0.4-beta.0/RpMapDesignerv0.4-beta.0.exe) !

+For older versions, go to our [release page](https://github.com/LinkedFluuuush/RPMapEditor/releases) !

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites